Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 In-depth analysis, commentary and practical information to help you protect your business

-Cybersecurity filled the headlines of 2018, with large mainstream companies such as Facebook, British Airways and FIFA all experiencing catastrophic security breaches to user’s data and sensitive business documents.
-Alongside the headlines, May 2018 also saw the implementation of new data protection requirements under new GDPR, which increased businesses need for protecting their client’s data.
-As the hidden risks of cybersecurity begin to breach the surface, in our recent Is Your Tech Smart? report, LexisNexis uncovered that law firms feel cybersecurity is the third most urgent challenge they are facing.
+Cybersecurity filled the headlines of 2018, with large mainstream companies such as Facebook, British Airways and FIFA all experiencing catastrophic security breaches to user’s data privacy and sensitive business documents.
+Alongside the headlines, May 2018 also saw the implementation of new data protection requirements under the new GDPR, which increased businesses need for protecting their client’s data.
+As the hidden risks of cybersecurity begin to breach the surface, in our recent Is Your Tech Smart? report, LexisNexis uncovered that law firms feel cybersecurity and staying GDPR compliant is the third most urgent challenge they are facing.

-Cyber criminals are known to use a variety of methods to hack into security systems and retrieve the information they need.
+Cyber criminals are known to use a variety of methods to hack into online security systems and retrieve the information they need.
 The Law Society identified in a June 2018 survey the top three types of attacks being witnessed by law firms.
-Phishing emails was one of the biggest concerns with 81% of those surveyed suffering from hacker attempts to obtain financial or confidential information through sending fraudulent emails to people at the firm.
+Phishing emails were identified as one of the biggest concerns, with 81% of those surveyed suffering from hacker attempts to obtain financial or confidential information through sending fraudulent emails to people at the firm.
 These emails are often be difficult to spot due to ‘spear phishing’— emails which are personally targeted emails which and may include some readily available information about you, such as your name or place or work etc. This type of cyber security scam is on the rise, with AIG recently reporting that 'spear-phishing has overtaken ransomware as the number one driver of cyber security insurance claims' increasing from 11% to 23% of claims.

 A study at the University of Twente, which send out approximately 600 fake emails to its faculty members found these emails to be so dangerous because: ‘people tend to presume that another person’s communication is honest.
 This has to do with truth bias, people’s basic desire to believe what they hear and see’.
 Following on, the Law Society also identified 53% of surveyed firms had been exposed to spoofing, whereby a hacker attempts to get financial or confidential information through third parties by impersonating your firm through sending emails or hosting a fake website.
 Often, when ‘cyber crime’ is mentioned, one thinks of viruses, spyware or malware attacks—which are malicious software designed to perform damaging operations on a computer, but surprisingly only 47% of surveyed firms reported attacks via such methods.